calaldees/TeachProgramming/book/BarCamp2024.md

 I failed - experiment over lockdown.
 52 weeks.
 2 motivated learners.
 I layed out a fantastic 52 weeks of perfect progression.
 I failed to take into account autonomy.
 If all a learner does is move on to exercise 37 out of 78, it does not work.
 Only a small minority of people can access education presented in a cold linear fashion.

-Q: What demographic/characteristics can access this education?
+Q: What demographic/characteristics of people that can access mainstream 'mandated' education?

 <details>